ASE A4 Steering Suspension Practice Test

 39.

-Answer A is wrong.
-A sagging coil spring, suspension airbag, or leaf spring causes a difference in ride height.
+Answer A is correct.
+A sagging coil spring, suspension airbag, or leaf spring causes a difference in vehicle ride height.

 Answer C is wrong.
 Technician A is correct.